Welcome to today's edition of the Rush 24-7 podcast.

 CNN's newsroom this morning, Tony Harris talking to White House correspondent or congressional correspondent Dana Bash.

-And uh he said, Tana, what what happened while most Americans were getting their sleep uh last night?
+And he said, Tana, what happened while most Americans were getting their sleep last night?

 You see, a little bit of evidence that perhaps somebody was there.

-We understand that freshman Senator Bob Casey was there, but look at the rest.
+We understand that freshman Senator Bob Casey was there.

-Not slepton, and there's probably uh part of the reason for that is that most senators, Tony, actually went home.
+And there's probably part of the reason for that is that most senators, Tony, actually went home.

-The Senate majority leader had threatened uh that he was going to uh hold roll call votes to keep attendance.
+The Senate Majority Leader had threatened that he was going to hold roll call votes to keep attendance.

-And instead, so what happened is there was there was a vote at about midnight, and then not another one until five in the morning.
+And instead, so what happened is there was a vote at about midnight and then not another one until 5 in the morning as the sun was coming up.

 So they did go home.